Uses

 I run Sway as my window manager, swaylock as the screen locker, and Yambar as my status panel.
 I use bemenu (a Wayland equivalent of dmenu) for launching programs and displaying my clipboard history (with the help of cliphist).
 My notifications are all handled by Dunst.

-Kitty is my preferred terminal, pretty much exclusively for it’s support for ligatures, image support, and it’s SSH kitten.
+Kitty is my preferred terminal, pretty much exclusively for it’s support for ligatures and images, and it’s SSH kitten.

 All my file exploring is handled by the very excellent Vifm.
 My configurations for it are quite extensive, and it works for me as a full stand-in for any ‘conventional’ file explorer such as Dolphin or Nautilus.